SyntqxErrqr/tailwind-class-input/README.md

 An autocomplete input for Tailwind CSS class names built for **MUI v5** and **React Admin**.
 Designed for users who may not know CSS — includes human-friendly labels, one-click presets, and a live preview companion component.

+# Note from the developer

+I started this project because I wanted an input to autocomplete tailwind classes and couldn't find anything that existed for it.
+This is written entirely by Claude Sonnet 4.6, and if the result didn't turn out well, I would have scrapped it.
+I don't intend on maintaining it beyond my own personal/business use.

+If this project doesn't satisfy your use-case, you're welcome to fork the project and adjust it to your liking.

+This was built to be opinionated towards React Admin to be used for the [SpringMicroHost](https://springmicrohost.com) Website Editor.
+If you happen to be looking for hosting, or business tools (CRM, eCommerce, Forms, & more), don't hesitate to reach out!

 ---

 ## Features